Massive water main break floods Houston freeway and homes

-A city of Houston contractor was doing exploratory work for a water line project Thursday.
+A city contractor was doing exploratory work for a water line project Thursday.
 When soil was moved from the line, the 96-inch water line burst.

+City officials said that water line provides water to about 50% of Houston residents, but despite the break, the city assures "Houston's water supply is safe."

 I have authorized the Public Works Department to take all necessary steps to isolate the break, drain the lines, make the necessary repairs to return water pressure to normal levels as soon as possible. st— Sylvester Turner (@SylvesterTurner) February 27, 2020

 HFD said it rescued three people.
-Firefighters searched and cleared 12 vehicles.
+Firefighters searched and cleared a total of 12 vehicles.
 The public is asked to avoid the area.

 Despite the large area that's flooded, there are no reports of any injuries, according to HFD.

+"If you're a food establishment and if you don't have water, they must immediately cease operations," said Turner.

-A number of Houston ISD schools have been impacted by the water outage.
+In addition, a number of Houston ISD schools have also been impacted by the water outage.
 Students are reportedly being given bottled water.

 (1/2) As a result of a major water main break in East Houston that has impacted multiple areas of the city, #HISD after-school activities are cancelled today (2/27).
 All playoff games will be held as scheduled. #hounews— Houston ISD (@HoustonISD) February 27, 2020